MaccaMore/odin_recipes/README.md

 Build a basic recipe website using HTML.

 ## Added basic HTML to:
-Link between pages
+- Link between pages
-Create headings
+- Create headings and subheadings
-Use unordered and ordered lists
+- Use unordered and ordered lists
-Next lists
+- Nested lists